ThetaTau/CMT/docs/install.md

 Finally, to run

     docker-compose -f local.yml up

+Then navigate to localhost:8000/admin, log in with your superuser go to: http://localhost:8000/admin/socialaccount/socialapp/ click on "Add Social Application" Set following:
+    Provider: Facebook
+    Name: Facebook
+    Client ID: 1234
+    Secret Key: 1234
+    Add cmt.thetatau.org to the chosen sites (click the right arrow after selecting)

 I also have a pycharm run configuration that I use that should be in git.